sudheerj/vuejs-interview-questions-korean/README.md

      </ul>
      ```
 11.  ### Why do you need to use key attribute on for directive?
-     In order to track each node’s identity, and thus reuse and reorder existing elements, you need to provide a unique `key` attribute for each item with in `v-for` iteration.
+     In order to track each node's identity, and thus reuse and reorder existing elements, you need to provide a unique `key` attribute for each item with in `v-for` iteration.
 An ideal value for key would be the unique id of each item.
 Let us take an example usage,
      ```javascript
      <div v-for="item in items" :key="item.id">
        {{item.name}}
      </div>
      ```
      Hence, It is always recommended to provide a key with v-for whenever possible, unless the iterated DOM content is simple.
-     **Note:** You shouldn’t use non-primitive values like objects and arrays as v-for keys.
+     **Note:** You shouldn't use non-primitive values like objects and arrays as v-for keys.
 Use string or numeric values instead.
 12.  ### What are the array detection mutation methods?
      As the name suggests, mutation methods modifies the original array.
 Below are the list of array mutation methods which trigger view updates.
      1. push()